FULL DISCLOSURE: long post ahead but there are lots of great photos.

 - We can do hard things.

-- Jesus love us and sees us.
+- Jesus loves us and sees us.
 He showed us that over and over again.

 Laurie says I’m patient.
 I appreciate her attitude about a new start each day and her gift of making people feel welcomed and seen.